UK Gender Pay Gap Report – Period April 2018

 - The proportion of full pay men and women in each of four quartile pay bands

-As an employer of currently to date 294 employees Utiligroup has undertaken as required by the Equality Act, looking at the data of all full pay relevant employees for the period of April 2017, including all relevant employees in the UK.
+As an employer of 303 employees (as of 5th April 2018) Utiligroup has undertaken the Gender Pay Back Analysis, as required by the Equality Act, looking at the data of all relevant employees in the UK.

-Our workforce to date is made up of 192 males and 102 females, making males 65% of our workforce.
+Our workforce on the date of Analysis was made up of 200 males and 103 females, with males making up 66% of our workforce and females 34%.

-We can confirm the data below is accurate containing information relating to 5th April 2017, however we have excluded data of those not receiving full pay due to Maternity/Paternity Leave or Sickness etc. as we are required to do
+We can confirm the data below is accurate containing information relating to 5th April 2018, however we have excluded the data of those not receiving full pay due to Maternity/Paternity Leave or Sickness etc. as is required.

 Mean/Median Gender Pay

-Therefore, our average mean gender pay gap is significantly lower than the UK national average gender pay gap.
+Our average mean gender pay gap is therefore significantly lower than the UK national average gender pay gap.

 We have a gender pay gap because we employ more men than women.
-It is not unusual for companies like ours to employ more men than women, due for example to a smaller pool of female talent found for areas such as Java Developers, IT technicians.
-Other factors also influence this including local and geographical conditions together with historic recruitment and market force factors.
+It is not unusual for companies like ours to employ more men than women, due for example to a smaller pool of female talent found for areas such as Java Developers and IT technicians.
+Other influencing factors include local and geographical conditions together with historic recruitment and market forces.

 Bonus Gender Pay Gap

-Utiligroup have fewer women in senior leadership positions, again this is due to recruitment challenges and other influencing factors we face as a Company.
+Utiligroup have fewer women in senior leadership positions, again this is due to historical factors, recruitment challenges and other influencing factors we face as a Company.

 The chart above shows the gender distribution in the four quartiles based on pay bands.
 We have more males across our workforce and that is reflected in the bands above.
-There is less women in the senior leadership roles and this is reflected in Band D.
+There are less women in senior leadership roles and this is reflected in Band D.

-As a Company we are absolutely committed to building a fairer more equal society, and we will continue to ensure we are fair and transparent in all recruitment and other interactions with our staff.
-Whilst this is always a never-ending journey, we are pleased to report our very first reportable mean gender pay gap is significantly lower than the national average, despite the historic gender imbalance where males constitute 65% of our workforce.
+As a Company we are absolutely committed to building a fairer, more equal society and we will continue to ensure that we are fair and transparent in all recruitment and other interactions with our staff.
+Whilst this is always a never-ending journey, we are pleased to report that our mean gender pay gap is significantly lower than the national average, despite the historic gender imbalance where males constitute 66% of our workforce.

 Steve Gosling CFO